celery/celery/docs/getting-started/introduction.rst

         - **Autoreloading**

-            In development workers can be configured to automatically reload source code as it changes, including inotify support on Linux.
+            In development workers can be configured to automatically reload source code as it changes, including :manpage:`inotify(7)` support on Linux.

             :ref:`Read more… <worker-autoreloading>`.